xander-deanna/readme-generator/README.md

 # **README Generator**  -  [![License: CC0-1.0](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

 This homework assignment for 03/06/2021 is a node.js application that allows the user to input data on the command line.
 The user responses are then used to generate a README document for their project!
 I had a lot of fun with this assignment, and hope fellow peers will find it useful.
+You can find video demos of the app [here](https://github.com/xander-deanna/readme-generator/tree/main/Demo/mov) or you can checkout the [Demo](#Demo) portion of this README to view some demo gifs.
 <br>
 <hr>
 <br>